- Grade:

 You drive on to the Dochu La pass, 3,100 m/10,170 ft, and upon reaching the pass, walk up to the temple at the top of the hill for the best views of the Himalaya, including Bhutan's highest mountain Gangkar Punsum.
 The 108 chortens on the pass were built by the 4th king’s four wives to commemorate his victory over the Bodo militants in 2003.
 If time allows it is interesting to do a short walk which connects 11 meditation caves close to the pass.

-Continuing your journey the road snakes down some 30km to Punakha Dzong.
+Continuing from the pass, the road snakes through forest, down some 30km to Punakha Dzong.
 Every year in the winter the main body of monks walk from Thimphu to Punakha and spend the winter in this dzong.
-Having looked around you will walk upstream on the left hand bank of the Pho Chu river which originates in Bhutan’s remotest region, Lunana.
+Having looked around Punakha you will walk upstream on the left hand bank of the Pho Chu river which originates in Bhutan’s remotest region, Lunana.
 This side valley is little visited, quiet, and very beautiful.
 The path undulates through forest affording lovely views of hamlets, villages, lone houses, and the odd temple.
-Sometimes you are high above the wide, braided river, sometimes there are minor rapids.
+Sometimes you are high above the wide river which is sometimes braided into minor rapids.
 Large mountains loom in a background haze.
 You come across the remains of a large ruined house, made in the traditional way with walls of compacted mud.
 The path traverses around some ancient canyons whose walls and cliffs look like they are made of fossilised mud.
-As you get close to the steel girder bridge leading to Samdingkha there are cultivated fields with high strong fences to keep wild animals out of the crops.
+As you arrive at the steel girder bridge leading to Samdingkha there are cultivated fields with strong fences to keep wild animals out of the crops.
+In the small village of Samdingkha you will be met by your vehicle to drive back down to Punakha, with, if there is time, a visit to the small temple of Meaaneag Lhakhang.

 Overnight: Lotay's Farmhouse Homestay, Punakha